Havok (character): First encounter with X-Men

 Alex went on to study and earn a degree in geophysics at college.
-There he first met the original X-Men, and learned that Cyclops is his brother.
-His mutant powers became apparent when he was kidnapped by the Living Pharaoh, who declared Alex the only being able to rival his power.
-The two shared the same cosmic energy-absorption abilities, in reverse proportion to each other.
+There he first met the original X-Men and learned that Cyclops is his brother.
+His mutant powers became apparent when he was kidnapped by the Living Pharaoh who declared Alex the only being able to rival his power.
+The two shared the same cosmic energy-absorption abilities, in adverse proportion to each other.
 By locking Alex in a shielded cell, the Pharaoh was able to absorb enough cosmic energy to become the Living Monolith.
-The X-Men fought a losing battle against the virtually unstoppable Monolith, until Alex managed to free himself, and the Monolith turned back into the Living Pharaoh.
+The X-Men fought a losing battle against the virtually unstoppable Monolith until Alex managed to free himself, and the Monolith turned back into the Living Pharaoh.

 Alex's mutant power at first seemed to manifest itself only when he was near death.
-He was unable to control it, and feared its immense power.
+He was unable to control it and feared its immense power.

-Alex was later captured by Larry Trask and his Sentinels, who were bent on controlling or eradicating all mutants.
-Trask fashioned a costume for Alex that would help him control his powers and Alex was given the code name Havok.
+Alex was later captured by Larry Trask and his Sentinels who were bent on controlling or eradicating all mutants.
+Trask fashioned a costume that would help Alex control his powers and he was given the code name Havok.
 Trask turned out to be a mutant himself and the Sentinels were defeated by the X-Men.
-Havok lost control of his powers, however, and his excess energy was absorbed by Sauron.
+Havok lost control of his powers and his excess energy was absorbed by Sauron.
 Havok then gained control of his powers.

-Havok actively joined the X-Men team, and began a relationship with Lorna Dane/Polaris, much to the anger of Iceman who was romantically interested in her as well.
+Havok actively joined the X-Men team and began a relationship with Lorna Dane/Polaris, much to the anger of Iceman who was romantically interested in her as well.
 While the senior X-Men were in the Savage Land, Havok and Polaris were approached by Professor X about the imminent invasion of the alien Z’Nox.
 During this time, the couple fell in love.

-With the original X-Men, Havok and Polaris were captured by Krakoa the living island, but were rescued by the new X-Men.
-Havok and Polaris then quit the team's active membership along with most of the original members.
+With the original X-Men, Havok and Polaris were captured by Krakoa the living island but eventually rescued by the new X-Men.
+Havok and Polaris quit the team's active membership along with most of the original members.

-Havok was again captured by the Living Pharaoh, and was this time rescued by Spider-Man and Thor.
+Havok was again captured by the Living Pharaoh, this time rescued by Spider-Man and Thor.

 Havok and Polaris were occasional members and allies of the X-Men for years.
 They alternated between doing graduate work and earning a postgraduate degree in the American Southwest – where they occasionally encountered the Hulk – and helping out Moira MacTaggert at her facility for genetic research on Muir Island, off the coast of Scotland.
 It was during their stay on Muir Island that Havok helped the X-Men battle Proteus.

 Eventually, Alex learned that Corsair of the Starjammers was really his father.

 During one of their adventures, Polaris was possessed by the mutant Marauder Malice, ending the romantic relationship for a time.
 Havok then sought out and rejoined the X-Men.